From Symmetries to Commutant Algebras in Standard Hamiltonians: Free Fermion Bond Algebras

-where $T^{(r)}_{j,k}$ and $T^{(i)}_{j,k}$ correspond to real and imaginary hoppings respectively, and $n_j$ is the on-site number operator (also referred to as a ``chemical potential" term).
-Here, we will consider bond algebras generated by some natural subset of these elementary terms on sites/bonds of a lattice, and discuss the associated commutant algebras and singlets.
-We always start with elementary terms between \textit{all} nearest-neighboring sites on a lattice, and we denote such sets with the subscript ``$\tnn$", e.g., $\{T^{(r)}_{j,k}\}_{\tnn}$ or $\{T^{(i)}_{j,k}\}_{\tnn}$.
-Note that in many cases, we could in principle reduce the number of generators even further (i.e., some elementary terms can be generated from a set of other elementary terms); however, since we are interested in generic local many-body systems, it is natural to include all relevant local terms from the outset.
-Further, if both real and imaginary hopping terms are included in the set of generators (i.e., if the generators are complex hopping terms), we denote the set of generators by $\{T^{(c)}_{j,k}\} \defn \{T^{(r)}_{j,k}\} \cup \{T^{(i)}_{j,k}\}$.
-A summary of the results is provided in Table~\ref{tab:spinlessbondalgebra}, and each of these cases is discussed in detail in App.~\ref{app:spinlessfermion}.
-We discuss four examples of algebras generated by natural subsets of the elementary terms, and we label the distinct algebras by distinct case numbers.
-Note that distinct choices of elementary terms as generators can result in the same bond algebra (e.g., in case \#2), and distinct bond algebras can be isomorphic, which we denote as subcases (e.g., cases \#3a and \#3b).
-The commutants of these algebras can be compactly expressed in terms of their generators, and we find examples of both Abelian (case \#1) and non-Abelian commutants (cases \#2 - \#3b).
-Further, the commutants we find do not necessarily have obvious group interpretations, i.e., they need not be generated by unitary operators with on-site actions, although there are such natural subgroups within the commutants.
-For example, due to the fermion number conservation in the terms of Eq.~(\ref{eq:spinlessgens}), all the commutants we discuss contain a $U(1)$ subgroup generated by $N_{\tot} \defn \sum_j{n_j}$, which has an on-site action.
-Further, the cases \#3a and \#3b generated by purely imaginary and real-bipartite hoppings respectively also possess extra discrete symmetries ($Q_X$ and $\tQ_X$ respectively) that interchange particles and holes (see Eqs.~(\ref{eq:QXdefn}) and (\ref{eq:Qxtild}) respectively), and these have interpretations as $Z_2$ symmetries with on-site actions.
-On the other hand, in case \#2 generated by complex hoppings, there are non-local symmetries in the commutant that do not have a conventional unitary symmetry interpretation, but they nevertheless explain features such as degeneracies in the spectra of Hamiltonians.
-In all the considered cases, the only singlets of the bond algebra are the vacuum $\ket{\Omega}$ and the anti-vacuum $\ket{\bar{\Omega}}$.
+where $0$ denotes an empty site.
 They are non-degenerate in the presence of the chemical potential terms (case \#1) but are degenerate in the other cases that exhibit non-Abelian commutants (cases \#2, \#3a-b) -- and the degeneracy can be traced to the symmetries $Q_X$ and $\tQ_X$ in the cases \#3a-b respectively, and to the non-local symmetry in the case \#2.
 We now discuss the application of the DCT of Thm.~\ref{thm:dct} to the cases in Tab.~\ref{tab:spinlessbondalgebra}.
 In particular, we wish to construct extensive local Hamiltonians within the bond algebras shown.
-Note that the commutants in cases \#1 and \#3a-b can be generated from purely on-site unitary operators (corresponding to a $U(1)$ symmetry in case \#1 and $U(1)$ and $Z_2$ symmetries in cases \#3a-b, see App.~\ref{app:spinlessfermion}), hence the arguments of App.~\ref{subsec:DCTonsite} directly apply.
-That is, symmetric strictly local operators with support in a contiguous region $R$ with bounded range (see App.~\ref{app:localityDCT} for precise definitions) can be constructed from nearest-neighbor generators of the bond algebra that have support within the region $R$.
-Furthermore, all symmetric extensive local operators composed of strictly local terms with bounded range are linear combinations of symmetric strictly local operators.
+Note that the commutants in cases \#1 and \#3a-b can be generated from purely on-site unitary operators (corresponding to a $U(1)$ symmetry in case \#1 and $U(1)$ and $Z_2$ symmetries in cases \#3a-b, see App.~\ref{app:spinlessfermion}), hence Lems.~\ref{lem:strloc} and \ref{lem:typeI} directly apply.
 On the other hand, in case \#2, the full commutant cannot be understood in terms of an on-site symmetry.
-Nevertheless, as we discuss in App.~\ref{subsubsec:DCTcomplexhopping}, we are able to use the fact that $\ket{\Omega}$ and $\ket{\bar{\Omega}}$ are product states and singlets of the bond algebra $\mA_{c,\mu}$ to extend some of the results to case \#2.
+Nevertheless, we are able to use the fact that $\ket{\Omega}$ and $\sket{\bar{\Omega}}$ are product states and singlets of the bond algebra $\mA_{c,\mu}$ to extend some of the results to case \#2, see App.~\ref{subsubsec:DCTcomplexhopping}.
 In particular, while the results on symmetric strictly local operators hold, we need to restrict ourselves to symmetric \textit{translation-invariant} extensive local operators for the similar results to hold (see App.~\ref{subsubsec:DCTcomplexhopping} for details).
 These results reveal the possible structures in symmetric local operators (i.e., local operators in the bond algebra), and potentially provide a route for their systematic construction.